 How to Improve Your Emotional IQ

-There is not a single situation in life that doesn’t require some level of emotional intelligence.
+There is not a single situation in life that does not require some level of emotional intelligence.
 The good news is, even if you are not the therapist of your friend group, you can improve your emotional IQ with a little practice.

 “Any time you feel intensely, ask yourself what you are feeling,” says Hendrix.
-If you aren’t sure, you can literally Google it.
+If you are not sure, you can literally Google it.
 “Look up a list of feeling words on Google and choose a few that resonate until you get the hang of it,” Hendrix says.

 After you go through this cycle, “take a feeling pulse to see if maybe your upset is not affecting you as intensely,” Hendrix says.
 “Wash, rinse, repeat.”